cstkennedy/foundational-examples/README.md

   1. review of previous coursework
   2. comparison between languages

-These examples are referenced from mutliple courses (including CS 330).
+These examples are referenced from multiple courses (including CS 330).